How to SEO Optimize Your Site the Right Way

 As far as writing sales copy for a web site goes, many of the elements of offline selling still hold true, although several don’t apply so well online.
 As competition is often fierce online, it’s important that you are clear on the primary benefits of your product or service and the unique ways in which you stand out from competitors.

-One key to writing web content that works is not trying to push a sale before the visitor has time to get comfortable with your site and accept that you are a knowledgeable expert in your field.
+One key to writing web content that works is not trying to push a sale before the visitor has time to get comfortable with your site and trust and accept that you are a knowledgeable expert in your field.